Consensys/doc.goquorum/docs/tutorials/kubernetes/quorum-explorer.md

 ## Explorer

 The Explorer view gives you the latest blocks from the chain as well as the latest transactions as they come through on the network.
-In addition you can use the seach by block number or transaction hash, using the search input
+In addition, you can search by block number or transaction hash through each respective search bar.

 ![`k8s-explorer-explorer`](../../images/kubernetes/kubernetes-explorer-explorer.png)

 ## Contracts

-This is a simple example of using the app to deploy a private transaction between private transaction members ie `member-1`, `member-2` or `member-3` in this screenshot below.
+This is a simple example of using the app to deploy a private transaction between private transaction members, such as between `member-1`, `member-2` or `member-3`, as seen in this screenshot below.

-To deploy a contract in this example, we deploy from `member-1` and select `member-1` and `member-3` in the Deploy Private For mutli select.
+To deploy a contract in this example, we deploy from `member-1` and select `member-1` and `member-3` in the Deploy Private For multi-select.
 Then click on `Compile` and `Deploy`

 ![`k8s-explorer-contracts-1`](../../images/kubernetes/kubernetes-explorer-contracts-1.png)

 Once deployed, you can interact with the contract.
-As this is a new transaction, select `member-1` and `member-3` in Interact mutli select and then click on the appropriate method call to `get` or `set` the value at the deployed contract address.
+As this is a new transaction, select `member-1` and `member-3` in Interact multi-select and then click on the appropriate method call to `get` or `set` the value at the deployed contract address.

 ![`k8s-explorer-contracts-set`](../../images/kubernetes/kubernetes-explorer-contracts-set.png)

-To check for the private transaction funcionality, if you select `member-2` from the drop down on the top right, you should find that you are unable to interact with the contract as it was not part of the transaction.
+To check for the private transaction functionality, if you select `member-2` from the drop down on the top right, you should find that you are unable to interact with the contract as it was not part of the transaction.
 Only `members-1` and `member-3` will respond correctly.

-At present the only contract that is deployed is the SimpleStorage, in time we plan to add more contracts to that view.
+At present, the only contract that is available for deployment through the app is the SimpleStorage contract.
+However, in time, we plan to add more contracts to that view.

 ## Wallet

-The last view gives you the functionality provided by Metamask essentially and you can send Eth from one account to another on the block chain network.
+The last view gives you the functionality to send simple Eth transactions between accounts by providing the account's private key, the recipient's address, and transfer amount in Wei.

 ![`k8s-explorer-wallet`](../../images/kubernetes/kubernetes-explorer-wallet.png)